Emergency Triage, Treat, and Transport (ET3) Model

 For the duration of the Coronavirus-19 disease Public Health Emergency, CMS temporarily expanded the list of allowable destinations for ambulance transports.
 Participants in the model will be able to continue to access these flexibilities while participating in the model, for as long as they are available.

-As part of an ET3 intervention, Participants in the ET3 Model will receive payment for ambulance services for transport to alternative destinations at the appropriate emergency Basic Life Support (BLS-E) or emergency Advance Life Support, Level 1 (ALS1-E) rate.
-When implementing the ET3 transport to an alternative destination intervention, the Participant must establish arrangements with alternative destination partners located within their model region and comply with all related ET3 Model requirements.
+As part of an ET3 intervention, Participants in the ET3 Model received payment for ambulance services for transport to alternative destinations at the appropriate emergency Basic Life Support (BLS-E) or emergency Advance Life Support, Level 1 (ALS1-E) rate.
+When implementing the ET3 transport to an alternative destination intervention, the Participant must have established arrangements with alternative destination partners located within their model region and complied with all related ET3 Model requirements.

 Model Details

-With the support of local governments, their designees, or other entities that operate or have authority over one or more 911 dispatches, ambulance suppliers and providers will triage people seeking emergency care based on their presenting needs.
-The model aims to ensure Medicare FFS beneficiaries receive the most appropriate care, at the right time, and in the right place.
-The model may help make EMS systems more efficient and will provide beneficiaries broader access to the care they need.
-Beneficiaries who receive treatment from alternative destinations may also save on out-of-pocket costs.
-An individual can always choose to be brought to an ED if he/she prefers.
+With the support of local governments, their designees, or other entities that operate or have authority over one or more 911 dispatches, ambulance suppliers and providers triaged people seeking emergency care based on their presenting needs.
+The model aimed to ensure Medicare FFS beneficiaries received the most appropriate care, at the right time, and in the right place.
+The model may have helped make EMS systems more efficient and provided beneficiaries broader access to the care they needed.
+Beneficiaries who received treatment from alternative destinations may also have saved on out-of-pocket costs.
+An individual could always choose to be brought to an ED if he/she preferred.

-The ET3 Model aims to reduce expenditures and preserve or enhance quality of care by:
+The ET3 Model aimed to reduce expenditures and preserve or enhance quality of care by:

 • Encouraging appropriate utilization of services to meet health care needs effectively.